-The Heirloom Foundation is a registered 501(c)3 nonprofit organization that advocates for a healthy food industry through public outreach, networking, and benefit events.
+The Heirloom Foundation is a national 501(c)3 nonprofit organization based in Charleston, SC that advocates for a healthy food industry through public outreach, professional development, and benefit events.
 We reinvest in our communities through direct service grants to nonprofit organizations that provide support to restaurant workers and entrepreneurs.

 The Heirloom Foundation advocates for a healthy and sustainable food and beverage industry through outreach and education initiatives in an effort to eliminate the stigma that exists in kitchens around asking for help.
 Please contact us about speaking engagements.